dropwizard/dropwizard-elasticsearch/README.md

 ### Notes for Elasticsearch 5.x

-Elasticsearch 5 specifically recommends **not** using the NodeClient, and it has been disabled in this version of the connector.
+Elasticsearch 5 does not allow the creation of a NodeClient, and it is disabled in this version of the connector.

-The preferred alternative is to launch a local coordinating node, with whichever plugins you require, and use the TransportClient to communicate with that.
+The suggested alternative is to launch a local coordinating node, with whichever plugins you require, and use the TransportClient to communicate with that.
 The coordinating node should join your cluster.

 See [Connecting a Client to a Coordinating Only Node](https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/client-connected-to-client-node.html)